 If you do not want information that identifies you to be shared outside the practice, for purposes beyond your direct care, you can register a 'Type 1 Opt-Out'.
 This prevents your personal confidential information from being used other than in particular circumstances required by law, such as a public health emergency like an outbreak of a pandemic disease.
-Please talk to a member of staff at your Practice to initiate the type 1 opt-out.

-National Data Opt-Out
+Type 2 Opt-Out